Securely document compassionate leave here.

-The fact is that there is no hard-and-fast rule when it comes to compassionate leave pay, and the same goes for bereavement leave pay.
-Employees may get paid, or they may go on unpaid leave, it all depends on the policy you have in place.
-Learn more by visiting Acas’ time off for bereavement page.
+There is no hard-and-fast rule when it comes to compassionate leave pay, and the same goes for bereavement leave pay.
+Employees may get paid, or they may go on unpaid leave — it all depends on the policy you have in place.

 What Is A Compassionate Leave Policy?